chris-wood/draft-bmw-tls-pake13/draft-bmw-tls-pake13.md

 # Security Considerations {#security}

+## Dictionary attack mitigation

+Because PAKE security is based on knowledge of a low-entropy secret, an attacker can perform a "dictionary attack" by repeatedly attempting to guess the low-entropy secret.

+Clients and servers SHOULD apply mitigations against dictionary attacks.
+Reasonable mitigations include rate-limiting authentication attempts, imposing a backoff time between attempts, limiting the number of failed attempts, or limiting the total number of attempts.

+Clients SHOULD treat each time they receive an invalid PAKEServerHello as a failed authentication attempt for the identity in the previously sent PAKEClientHello.
+Servers SHOULD treat each time they send a PAKEServerHello extension as a failed authentication attempt for the selected identity, until they receive a correct Finished message from the client.
+Once the server receives a correct Finished message, the authentication attempt MAY be treated as successful.

+## Protection of client identities

 Many of the security properties of this protocol will derive from the PAKE protocol being used.
 Security considerations for PAKE protocols are noted in {{compatible-pake-protocols}}.